oroinc/documentation/book/security.rst

 Restricting Access to Controller Methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Supposed that you have configured an entity to be protectable via ACLs and that you have granted to
+Let's assume that you have configured an entity to be protectable via ACLs.
+You have granted
-some of its objects to a set of users, you can now control who can enter certain resources through
+some of its objects to a set of users.
+Now you can now control who can enter certain resources through
 a controller method.
 Restricting access can be done in two different ways:

 #.
 Use the ``@Acl`` annotation on a controller method, providing the entity class name and the